-Investors can benefit from investing in REITs through:
+There are 3 main ways investors can benefit from investing in Reits.

-Globally, REITs are viewed as an attractive “income investing” play as they have consistently delivered strong total returns (unit price appreciation + distributions to unitholders) over the past two decades.
+Globally, Reits are viewed as an attractive “income investing” play as they have consistently delivered strong total returns (unit price appreciation + distributions to unitholders) over the past 2 decades.

-In Singapore, REITs have averaged a dividend yield of between 4 and 6% in recent years, beating the average dividend yield of the STI, government bonds and term deposits.
+As of 11 May 2023, S-Reits have an average dividend yield of 8.7%1, beating the average dividend yield of the STI, government bonds and term deposits.

 Ready to start?